Sierra Nevada Corporation Partners with Reno Air Racing Foundation and University of Nevada, Reno to Connect Students with Aerospace and Aviation

 A not-for-profit (501(c)(3) education organization, the Challenger Learning Center of Northern Nevada offers dynamic, hands-on exploration and discovery opportunities to students.
 These programs equip students with the knowledge, confidence, and skills that will help better our national social and economic well-being.
 The program gives students the chance to become astronauts and engineers and solve real-world problems as they share the thrill of discovery on missions through the Solar System.
 For more information, visit www.nevadachallenger.org.

-Sierra Nevada Corporation (SNC) is one of America’s fastest growing private companies based on its significant expansion and reputation for rapid, innovative, and agile technology solutions in electronics, aerospace, avionics, space, propulsion, micro-satellite, aircraft, communications systems and solar energy.
-Under the leadership of CEO Fatih Ozmen and President Eren Ozmen, SNC employs over 2,500 people in 30 locations in 16 states.
+Sierra Nevada Corporation (SNC), headquartered in Sparks, Nev., is one of America’s fastest growing private companies based on its significant expansion and reputation for rapid, innovative, and agile technology solutions in electronics, aerospace, avionics, space, propulsion, micro-satellite, aircraft, communications systems and solar energy.
+Under the leadership of CEO Fatih Ozmen and President Eren Ozmen, SNC has a workforce of over 3,000 personnel in 30 locations in 16 states.
 SNC’s six unique business areas are dedicated to providing leading-edge solutions to SNC’s dynamic customer base.

 SNC is also the Top Woman-Owned Federal Contractor in the United States.
 Over the last 30 years under the Ozmen’s leadership, SNC has remained focused on providing its customers the very best in diversified technologies to meet their needs and has a strong and proven track record of success.
 The company continues to focus its growth on the commercial sector through internal advancements and outside acquisitions, including the emerging markets of renewable energy, telemedicine, nanotechnology, cyber and net-centric operations.
 For more information on SNC visit www.sncorp.com.